Browse Items (6 total)

 -

-Wool comb, circa 1800
+Flax hackle, circa 1800

 Letter from William Clark to Jonathan Clark, 22 and 24 November 1808

 Clark writes his brother Jonathan a lengthy letter from St. Louis regarding foreign affairs, politics, Native American affairs, and land investment and resources such as lead mining and salt springs.
-He has placed some of his enslaved people and one indentured person Ben Gee/McGee (formerly enslaved) to work in various ways or what he intends to do regarding them, including York and Scipio.
+He has placed some the people he enslaved and one indentured person Ben Gee/McGee (formerly enslaved) to work in various ways or what he intends to do regarding them, including York and Scipio.
 Discusses selling land owned by their brother George and some William owns and some of the proceeds benefitting George.
 Reviews prices of livestock and goods locally and reiterates his desire to enter into business with his nephew John.
 Reports on the state of Julia's health and Meriwether Lewis' plans to go to Philadelphia to finish the expedition history. -

 Letter from William Clark to his brother, April 1805

 Letter from William Clark to his brother talks of sending his journal to the President and the Secretary of War, documenting his voyage and discoveries.
-Includes note stating he has included with the letter: one shirt worn by the Mandan Indian women, a few pairs of moccasins, some Mandan "legins", hides from several different animals, corn, tobacco seeds, a Mandan pot, and more, from the western country.
+Includes note stating he has included with the letter: one shirt worn by the Mandan Indigenous women, a few pairs of moccasins, some Mandan "legins", hides from several different animals, corn, tobacco seeds, a Mandan pot, and more, from the western country.
 He sends compliments from Meriwether Lewis to him and his lady. -

 Receipt to William Ingram/Ingles, 14 October 1774